-For some inexplicable reason, social media marketing takes the brunt force of a lot of misplaced expectations.
+I still hear many travel professionals complaining they don’t “make sales” from their website or their social media efforts.
+For some inexplicable reason, digital efforts like social media marketing take the brunt force of a lot of misplaced expectations.
 In a correctly understood marketing campaign, tactical sales is not primarily the role of social media marketing.
 Public relations doesn’t make “sales” either, but few would diminish its importance.
 Complaining about Facebook not making sales is like being upset at your cat for not playing fetch – it’s simply not his job.

 Marketing should nurture the sales environment

 Perhaps at one time it was fairly easy to trace back the causative factors resulting in a buying decision.
 The complexity of the media landscape now, however, makes such simple analysis nearly impossible.
 It’s difficult to draw a straight line between any one contact point and a buying decision.
 The difficulty, moreover, sometimes leads to the wrong conclusion.